gem/oq-engine/doc/adv-manual/event_based.rst

 =========================

-Scenario risk calculations usually do not pose a performance problem, since they involve a single rupture and limited geography for analysis.
+Scenario risk calculations usually do not pose a performance problem, since they involve a single rupture and limited geographical region for analysis.
-Some event-based risk calculations, however, may involve millions of ruptures and exposures spanning entire countries or even larger regions.
-This section offers some practical tips for running large event-based risk calculations, especially ones involving large logic trees, and proposes techniques that might be used to make an intractable calculation tractable.
+Some event-based risk calculations, however, may involve millions of ruptures and exposures spanning entire countries or even continents.
+This section offers some practical tips for running large event-based risk calculations, especially ones involving large logic trees, and proposes techniques that might be used to make an otherwise intractable calculation tractable.

 Understanding the hazard
 ------------------------